Discover more from Marco Altini’s Substack

-The first thing we need to realize is that there is great uncertainty on the topic, which - if anything - highlights how being on the lower side of the spectrum certainly doesn’t determine our destiny.
+The first thing we need to realize is that there is great uncertainty on the topic, which - if anything - highlights how being on the lower side of the spectrum doesn’t determine our destiny.

 Let’s dig a bit deeper.